LastAncientOne/SimpleStockAnalysisPython/README.md

   7. How to customize table and make beautiful plot?
   8. How to create class and function for stock.?
   9. How to applied statistics and timeseries for stock?
+  10. How to create buy and sell signals?
+  11. How to create stock prediction in machine learning?
-  10. Example of python libraries for Technical Analysis and fetching historical stock prices.
+  12. Example of python libraries for Technical Analysis and fetching historical stock prices.

 ______________________________________________________________________________________________________________________________